XUKEREN/building-a-personal-website-using-blogdown/README.md

 <img src="imgs/Capture.PNG" alt="drawing" width="600"/>

-Pick a theme base on the date of the last commit on github so that we can know if anyone is actively updating or maintaining it.
+Pick a theme based on the date of the last commit on github so that we can know if anyone is actively updating or maintaining it.

 Once you have selected the theme, create a new site by using:  `blogdown::new_site(theme = "yihui/hugo-xmin")` - an "e**X**tremely **Min**imal theme"